philcifone/thinking-cap/README.md

 ## TO DO:

-- search keyword functionality
-- edit function for ideas
+- edit function for ideas - working for description but still needs work overall
-- general css tweaks (button margin padding)
-- user accounts?
+- more css updates / font, etc.